Nikki Bella Admits She Still Cries Over Her Breakup With John Cena

 "John wants to keep things private, which is amazing, I respect him so much for that," Nikki shares.
 "The one thing that I can tell you from my point of view and my emotions and my perspective...towards the end I started to become a miserable person.
 I was very, very unhappy."

 "For John and I, it was just...the timing was off," she adds.
-"I think what I realized is that I was someone...when I spend the rest of my life with someone in marriage, I wanna be with them every night.
+"I think what I realized is that I want someone...when I spend the rest of my life with someone in marriage, I wanna be with them every night.
 I want to spend holidays with them, I want to grow with them, I want to know that they really do wanna be a parent."

 Nikki goes on to say that it was "crazy" because the closer she got to the wedding she felt those things were "off."